Calvinism, Arminianism or Neither?

 The Bible states in Jude 1.
 “Jude, the servant of Jesus Christ, and brother of James to them that are sanctified by God the Father, and preserved in Jesus Christ..”
 First Thessalonians 5:23 says, “And the very God of peace sanctify you wholly: and I pray God your whole spirit and soul, and body be preserved blameless unto the coming of our Lord Jesus Christ.”

 The other morning I opened a jar of peach preserves.
 I don’t know how long those peaches have been in that jar.
-But the jar had been sealed some tieme ago, and the peaches were preserved.
-When I took out the preserves and ate them with a good hot bisuit, they were as good as they were the day they were placed in the jar.
+But the jar had been sealed some time ago, and the peaches were preserved.
+When I took out the preserves and ate them with a good hot biscuit, they were as good as they were the day they were placed in the jar.

 But wait a minute!
 The peaches has nothing to do with it.
 They were not fresh and good because the had persevered.
 They were good and fresh because they had been preserved.